activelamp/12-factor-demo/README.md

 Add - cross check the original Active/Lamp approach to the Drush installation to make sure it is updated to the latest Drush version.
 And in the process cross check this repository on good Drush with Drupal practices (https://stackoverflow.com/questions/35743801/how-to-use-docker-with-drupal-and-drush).

+Add - Review of the "Tools" to include in the Development version of a Dockerfile to add to DockerHub registry that can then be pulled by the common Docker-Compose.yml file that cuts around all workflow stages.
+For the tool set in Development (https://github.com/glaux/drupal8docker/commit/59b9821b0db96ad007e443ccf79fae8f2154dbe3).